 Submit a SEVIS Transfer Out (F-1 Students) or SEVIS Transfer Out (J-1 Students) record online via the ISSS Portal.
 You will need to upload the following documents with your request:

 - A copy of your admission letter from the new school

-- SEVIS Transfer Form from your new school or email confirmation that there is no SEVIS transfer form.
+- SEVIS Transfer Form from your new school (if they have one).

 Points to remember:

 - You MUST let UConn know you are not returning for the next term.